cwi-dis/iotsa/readme.md

 ## available standard modules

+### iotsaBLEServer.h

+Allows a iotsa device to export an API as a Bluetooth LE service.
+ESP32 only.
+Can be used with the module (which allows setting some BLE parameters such as advertising interval through the web or REST interface) or without it.

 ### iotsaButton.h

 A generalized module for handling buttons and switches attached to GPIO pins.
 Uses _iotsaRequest.h_ to enable REST calls when buttons are pressed.